State of South Dakota

 MR. PRESIDENT:

-The Committee on Legislative Procedure respectfully reports that the Secretary of the Senate has had under consideration the Senate Journal of the eleventh day.
+The Committee on Legislative Procedure respectfully reports that the Secretary of the Senate has had under consideration the Senate Journal of the thirteenth day.

 All errors, typographical or otherwise, are duly marked in the temporary journal for correction.